Workplace Accident Lawyers McAllen

 However, there are several exceptions to this rule.
 In general, you can file a personal injury claim for a work injury in McAllen if someone other than your employer is responsible for your workplace injury.
 The following are some examples of situations in which a third party might be liable for your injuries:

-• Other People – If people other than your employer caused your McAllen work injury, you might be able to name them in your claim for compensation.
+• Other People –If people other than your employer caused your McAllen work injury, you might be able to name them in your claim for compensation.
 For example, if you were hit by a car while working at a roadside construction site, you might be eligible for compensation from the driver.

-Sometimes, however, you might be able to name your employer in your personal injury claim.
+Sometimes, however, you can name your employer in your personal injury claim.
 These scenarios include the following:

 Compensation